The Bridewell Taxis: The Bridewells

 After the breakup of the original line up, Mick Roberts, Carl A. Finlow and Alaric Neville continued to write and play together.
 Following a request for a Motown cover version from Imaginary Records Chris Walton re-joined.
-Marvin Gaye's Inner City Blues was demoed along with a handful of new songs.
+Marvin Gaye's "Inner City Blues" was demoed along with a handful of new songs.
 A cassette of the session found its way to Phil Manzanera, Roxy Music guitarist, studio and label owner.

 The Bridewells played their first gig at the Warehouse, Leeds on 17 February 1992.
-An EP, "Smile I Still Care" was recorded at Phil Manzanera's studio in Chertsey, West London and was released on Expression Records on 15 June.
-The album "Cage" was also released by Expression on 19 October.
+An EP, Smile I Still Care was recorded at Manzanera's studio in Chertsey, West London and was released on Expression Records on 15 June.
+The album Cage was also released by Expression on 19 October.

-It had become apparent during the recording of the album that Mick's loss of hearing was having an adverse effect on the volume he needed for monitoring and live gigs were becoming difficult.
-This combined with financial troubles at Expression effectively brought the band to a halt.
-Their final performance was filmed at the Warehouse for ITV featuring the album title track, "Cage" and a new song "World Stop Turning", taped on 23 March 1993.
+It had become apparent during the recording of the album that Roberts' hearing loss was having an adverse effect on the volume he needed for monitoring and live gigs were becoming difficult.
+This, combined with financial troubles at Expression, effectively brought the band to a halt.
+Their final performance was filmed at the Warehouse for ITV featuring the album title track, "Cage" and a new song "World Stop Turning", recorded on 23 March 1993.

 In 2005, Mick Roberts, Sean McElhone and Glenn Scullion got back together to play some dates.
 They were joined by twins James (bass) and Jools Metcalfe (guitar).
 The band played a sell-out reunion gig in Leeds in October 2005 and followed that with two more home town dates.
 The following year, the band embarked on a mini-tour, ending with a final show at Leeds University Union.
 The band split again in June 2006.